milvus-io/milvus/DEVELOPMENT.md

 # Development

-This document will help to set up your development environment and run tests.
-If you encounter a problem, please file an issue.
+This document will help to set up your Milvus development environment and to run tests.
+Please [file an issue](https://github.com/milvus-io/milvus/issues/new/choose) if there's a problem.

 Table of contents
 =================